 “Every true theology springs from a spirituality – that is, from a true meeting with God in history.
 Liberation theology was born when faith confronted the injustice done to the poor.
 By ‘poor’ we do not really mean the poor individual who knocks on the door asking for alms.
 We mean a collective poor, the ‘popular classes,’ which is a much wider category than the ‘proletariat’ singled out by Karl Marx (it is a mistake to identify the poor of liberation theology with the proletariat, though many of its critics do): the poor are also the workers exploited by the capitalist system; the underemployed, those pushed aside by the production process – a reserve army always at hand to take the place of the employed; they are the laborers of the countryside, and migrant workers with only seasonal work.”

 Then in the chapter called “Claiming the Promised Land: A New Jubilee for a New World” they state,

 “‘The profit of the earth is for all’ (Eccles.
 5:9).
 The Old Testament ethic, to assure everyone the same natural opportunity, asserts that all people have an equal right to economic rent…”

-Liberation theology is the easier to identify form of a wide-ranging Roman Catholic social thought.
-As such, it serves a window into the Economic and Political strategy of the Vatican that pervades Western society.
+Liberation theology perhaps is the most visible form of a wide-ranging Roman Catholic social thought.
+As such, it serves as a window into the Economic and Political strategy of the Vatican that pervades Western society.
 It is quite informative to read the “A Concise History of Liberation Theology” by Leonardo and Clodovis Boff.
 In the last paragraph they state,

 “The general tenor of the pronouncements of the magisterium, whether papal or coming from the Synod of Bishops, has been to recognize the positive aspects of liberation theology, especially with reference to the poor and the need for their liberation, as forming put of the universal heritage of Christian commitment to history.”